High Protein Healthy Banana Pudding

 This post may contain affiliate links.
 See my disclosure policy.

-This is the banana pudding you make when you’re craving something sweet but don’t want to mess with eggs, a stove, or a pile of ingredients, and you still want to keep it high protein and low carb.
+This is the pudding I make when I’m craving something sweet but don’t want to mess with eggs, a stove, or a pile of ingredients.
 It’s creamy, it’s rich, and it takes one minute to make.
 No baking.
-No fuss.
-Just three ingredients and you’re good to go.
+No cooking.
+Just three ingredients stirred together in a bowl.
+The sugar-free pudding mix handles all the flavor, and the yogurt covers the texture and the protein.

 Ingredients